robincornett/display-featured-image-genesis/readme.txt

 		max-height: 700px !important;
 	}

-= I'm using excerpts for a post type/posts/etc, but don't want them to show on the single page, even with the featured image. =
+= I checked the __Move Excerpts/Archive Descriptions__ option, but don't want excerpts to show on a certain custom post type, even with the featured image. =

 There's a filter for that, too.
 For example, adding this to your functions.php file would make sure that the excerpt does not show on single posts, or posts from the Staff post type, even if they have an excerpt.